Cat-sushi/fmatch/README.md

 Published under AGPL-3.0 or later.
 See the LICENSE file.

-If you want another license, contact me.
+If you need another different license, contact me.